Who is this Jay Manning guy anyway?

 What I didn’t see at the time was that this was just an ineffective, superficial band-aid solution.
 It was never going to help me overcome porn addiction without me working on a deeper level and getting to the root of my addiction first.

 The website blocker stopped me from accessing all the blatantly pornographic sites, but then I just started spending extra time trying to find sites that weren’t blocked.

 Even though the software (K9 Web Protection) was very sound, it still wasn’t perfect, and somehow I always found some kind of pornography.

 Then, after I’d jerked off to it and was feeling the emotional battering of another relapse, I’d set the software to block that site too.
 This meant that next time I’d have to search somewhere else to find porn . . . and the cycle continued yet again.

 I now know that website blockers are a helpful safety net to support the process of quitting porn, but they aren’t the complete answer.

 I struggled to give up porn for about 4 years in total.
 I wasn’t counting, but I’d guess I tried and failed at least 80 times over that period (probably even more).

-And I’m not talking about how many times I simply read porn stories or watched porn videos.
+And I’m not talking about how many times I simply relapsed and read porn stories or watched porn videos.

 I mean there were at least 80 separate times where I promised myself I was going to stop using porn for good, and genuinely intended to follow through, but then slipped up again (generally because I was relying on just willpower and website blockers).